Phlanka Logo

 e.g. Clothing

-A text input.
 The DayZ class your item inherits from.
-This must be a valid class that exists in the base game or a dependency of your mod.
+Must be a valid class that exists in the base game or a mod dependency.
 No spaces.
-Common examples: Clothing, TShirt_Base, Vest_Base, Rifle_Base.

 Display Name